zhukson/Redwood-University-database-system/README.md

     e.
 Generate the E-R diagram for the logical level (contains FKs as attributes).

-3. Translate the logical data model for the Oracle Enterprise DBMS.
+project part-3.
+Translate the logical data model for the Oracle Enterprise DBMS.
-4.

     a.
 Develop SQL code to create the entire database schema, reflecting the constraints

     identified in previous steps.